IntelLabs/GraVi-T/docs/GETTING_STARTED_AL.md

 ## Getting Started (Action Localization)
 ### Annotations
-Download the annotations from the official site:
+Download the annotations of AVA-Actions from the official site:
 ```
 DATA_DIR="data/annotations"